Rostyslav-afk/schoolwebsite/README.md

-Як зайти на сайт локально? Перед цим вам треба встановити node.js Зайдіть в термінал та напишіть npm i після встановлення напишіть npm run build. Щоб зайти на сайт npm run dev і клікайте на посилання.
+How to access the site locally?
+Before that you need to install node.js Go to the terminal and type npm i and after installation type npm run build.
+To access the site npm run dev and click on the link.